byui-cse/cse212-csharp/docs/lesson01/teach.md

 ---
 layout: default
-title: "W02 Teach: Group Practice"
+title: "W01 Teach: Group Practice"
 ---

 # W01 Teach: Group Practice

+## Instructions
+These problems should be completed and discussed as a group.
+Answers are provided below.

+### Problem 1 - List Comprehension